nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing groups, the existing groups of the student will be removed i.e adding of groups is not cumulative.
 * You can remove all the student’s groups by typing `g/` without specifying any groups after it.
+* You can remove the remark of a student by typing `r/` without specifying any groups after it.

 Examples:
 *  `edit 1 n/John e/john01@example.com` Edits the name of the first student to `John` and email to `john01@example.com` respectively.
-*  `edit 2 n/Betty tg/` Edits the name of the 2nd student to be `Betsy` and clears her telegram handle.
+*  `edit 2 n/Betty tg/` Edits the name of the 2nd student to be `Betty` and clears her telegram handle.

 ### <span id='feature-find'> Locating students by keyword: `find` <span>